confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 ```

 The BETWEEN operator is used to indicate that a certain value must lie
-within a specified range, inclusive of boundaries.
-KSQL supports any
+within a specified range, inclusive of boundaries. ksqlDB supports any
 expression that resolves to a numeric or string value for comparison.

 The following push query uses the between clause to select only records